One of the questions I often get is this:

 So by having a close look at the patterns you know, and how they fit together on your fretboard, you can usually see spots where it simply makes sense to slide from one pattern into the next.
 It’s a bit like playing connect the dots.

-Another tip for finding ways to connect patterns is to simply pick a key – say the key of C, and then play all the patterns you know in that key one after another.
+Another tip for finding ways to connect patterns is to simply pick a key — say the key of C, and then play all the patterns you know in that key one after another.
+The key is moving scale patterns to any key so you’re comfortable with each shape in multiple positions.

 This will get your brain thinking in terms of the whole fretboard, rather than just a portion, and you’d be surprised at how you start seeing it differently after doing an exercise like that!